apache/opendal/website/community/maturity.md

 sidebar_position: 1
 ---

-# Maturity Assessment for Apache OpenDAL
+# Maturity Assessment for Apache OpenDAL™

 The goals of this maturity model are to describe how Apache projects operate in a concise and high-level way, and to provide a basic framework that projects may choose to use to evaluate themselves.